Electromagnetic Leptogenesis -- an EFT-Consistent Analysis via Wilson Coefficients. Part II. Low-Scale, Resonant Regime: Introduction

 \section{Introduction}

-The observed baryon asymmetry of the Universe (BAU) points to dynamics that satisfy Sakharov's three conditions~\cite{Sakharov:1967dj}: (i) baryon-number violation, (ii) violation of $C$ and $CP$ symmetries, and (iii) a departure from thermal equilibrium.
-In the Standard Model (SM), anomalous electroweak transitions---sphalerons~\cite{PhysRevD.28.2019, PhysRevD.30.2212}---violate $B+L$ while conserving $B-L$, thereby enabling the partial conversion of a lepton asymmetry into a baryon asymmetry.
-Fukugita and Yanagida proposed leptogenesis~\cite{FUKUGITA198645}, which provides a robust mechanism for producing the BAU.
-In leptogenesis, the out-of-equilibrium, CP-violating decays of heavy (typically Majorana) right-handed neutrinos generate a lepton asymmetry, which sphalerons partially convert into a baryon asymmetry.
-Beyond its conceptual simplicity, leptogenesis naturally correlates with frameworks that account for light-neutrino masses (e.g. the type-I seesaw~\cite{Minkowski:1977sc, Yanagida:1979as, Gell-Mann:1979vob, PhysRevLett.44.912}), and has matured into a quantitatively predictive framework; see standard reviews~\cite{BUCHMULLER2005305, DAVIDSON2008105, FONG2012}.
+The observed baryon asymmetry of the Universe (BAU) calls for dynamics that satisfy Sakharov's three conditions~\cite{Sakharov:1967dj}: baryon-number violation, C and CP violation, and a departure from thermal equilibrium.
+In the Standard Model (SM), anomalous electroweak transitions---sphalerons~\cite{PhysRevD.28.2019, PhysRevD.30.2212}---violate $B+L$ while conserving $B-L$, thereby enabling a lepton asymmetry to be partially converted into a baryon asymmetry.
+Fukugita and Yanagida showed that such a lepton asymmetry can be generated by out-of-equilibrium, CP-violating decays of heavy right-handed neutrinos, thereby providing the framework of leptogenesis~\cite{FUKUGITA198645}.
+This framework also aligns naturally with mechanisms for generating light-neutrino masses, such as the type-I seesaw~\cite{Minkowski:1977sc, Yanagida:1979as, Gell-Mann:1979vob, PhysRevLett.44.912}.
+See also standard reviews~\cite{BUCHMULLER2005305, DAVIDSON2008105, FONG2012}.

 Bell--Kayser--Law~\cite{PhysRevD.78.085024} first proposed the possibility of electromagnetic leptogenesis (EMLG).
 They showed that an electromagnetic dipole operator induces the radiative two-body decays $N\to\nu\gamma$, $N\to\nu Z$ and thus provides the CP-violating source when loop corrections are taken into account.
 In the original work~\cite{PhysRevD.78.085024}, the relevant couplings are effectively treated as arbitrary inputs.
 In a complementary way, our previous work~\cite{Takada:2025epa} (Part~I) presented a one-loop computation, within an effective-field-theory (EFT) framework, of the Wilson coefficient $\CNB$ associated with the gauge-invariant dipole operator $\ONB=(\bar{L}\sigma^{\mu\nu}N)\tilde{H}B_{\mu\nu}$.
 Furthermore, we have established a systematic pipeline connecting the UV Lagrangian $\mathcal{L}_{\rm UV}$ to the observable $\YB^{\rm FO}$ at low scale, where $\YB^{\rm FO}$ denotes the freeze-out baryon asymmetry.
 In this EFT formulation of EMLG, the dipole operator $\ONB$ and its Wilson coefficient $\CNB$ are the central ingredients.\footnote{In this paper, we work within the EFT framework, focusing on the electroweak scale, and refer to this low-scale, resonant realisation simply as resonant EMLG; when needed, we will specify the scale explicitly (e.g.~\enquote{high-scale resonant EMLG}).}